michaellee/old-michaelsoolee.com/about.md

 ## Colophon

 This site is built with good ol' HTML, CSS and Javascript.
 The site's theme is a modified version of Brent Jackson's [Heather](http://jxnblk.com/Heather/).
 It is compiled with a Ruby static-site generator, [Jekyll](http://jekyllrb.com).
-Hosted and version-controlled on [GitHub](https://github.com/michaellee/michaellee.github.io).
+Hosted on a [DigitalOcean](https://www.digitalocean.com/?refcode=af0ae1cd97ec) instance and version-controlled on [GitHub](https://github.com/michaellee/michaelsoolee.com).
 The typeface is set in [Merriweather](http://www.google.com/fonts/specimen/Merriweather).